Joint Distraction Surgery for Ankle OA

 "Most people with knee arthritis are in their 60s and thinking about retirement, whereas ankle arthritis frequently strikes people in their 40s who need to function and provide for their families," explains Gregory C. Berlet, MD, an orthopaedic surgeon at the Orthopaedic Foot and Ankle Center in Columbus, Ohio.

-Distraction involves pulling the joint surfaces slightly apart and holding the bones in place with pins set in an external fixation frame.
-The theory is that the absence of mechanical stress on the joint combined with changes in intraarticular fluid pressure allows damaged cartilage to repair itself, explains Austin T. Fragomen, MD, director of the Limb Lengthening Clinic at Hospital for Special Surgery (HSS) in New York City and assistant professor of orthopaedic surgery at Weill Cornell Medical College.
+It involves pulling the joint surfaces slightly apart and holding the bones in place with pins set in an external fixation frame.
+The theory is that the absence of mechanical stress on the joint combined with changes in intraarticular fluid pressure allows damaged cartilage to repair itself, explains Austin T. Fragomen, MD, director of the Limb Lengthening Clinic at Hospital for Special Surgery (HSS) in New York City.

 HSS physicians have used distraction arthroplasty for ankle arthritis for a decade and recently began using it for knees.